14.4 C

 Adams was arrested by the Political Killings Task Team in Cape Town and made his first court appearance in KwaZulu-Natal last week for allegedly interfering with the investigation into the 2017 murder of ANC youth league leader Sindiso Magaqa.

-During a media briefing, his party criticised the SAPS and Parliament, which claim Adams unlawfully met with an individual, implicated in the case, who was in police custody.
+His party criticised the SAPS and Parliament, which claimed Adams unlawfully met with an individual, implicated in the case, who was in police custody.

-However, the party’s Sakiena Frenchman argues that Adams acted within his right as a member of Parliament.
+However, the party’s Sakiena Frenchman argues that Adams acted within his rights as a member of Parliament.
 She addressed the media on Sunday, days after Adam’s first court appearance.

 She added that any failure to seek permission from the Chairperson of Parliament Portfolio Committee on Police, Ian Cameron, would amount to “an HR issue, not a criminal one”.